jovyflagg/jovyflagg/README.md

 # Hi, I'm Jovy!
 Welcome to my page  👋

-## I'm a Developer, UX Designer, and a Makeup Artist
+## I'm a UX/UI Engineer with a Design experience
 - 👩🏻‍💻🎨 UX/UI Designer and React (Frontend) Developer (6+ Years)
 - 🛒 Shopify Freelance Developer...
 Let's connect!
 - 💄 I also enjoy being a Makeup Artist for weddings